 - Access: Google uses employee access controls to protect your data from unauthorised access.

 - Sharing: Google won’t share your data segments with any third party, including other advertisers, without your explicit consent.
 Google may share this data to meet any applicable law, regulation, legal process or enforceable governmental request.

-- Retention: Google retains the users in your remarketing lists based on the duration you specify, which can range from 1 to 540 days.
+- Retention: Google retains the users in your data segments based on the duration that you specify, which can range from 1 to 540 days.
 You’re responsible for complying with any duration limitations under applicable law.
 In some cases, Google Ads generated lists have a minimum duration of 30 days.
-Finally, remarketing data from tag events is stored for approximately 30 days in order to support policy compliance efforts and give you the ability to pre-populate newly created remarketing lists.
+Finally, your data from tag events is stored for approximately 30 days in order to support policy compliance efforts and give you the ability to pre-populate newly created data segments.

-Google is committed to ensuring that the systems used to store your remarketing data remain secure and reliable, and Google has dedicated security engineering teams to protect against external threats.
+Google is committed to ensuring that the systems used to store your data remain secure and reliable, and Google has dedicated security engineering teams to protect against external threats.